Leeteuk

 He is also a regular figure in the South Korean year-end awards; he has presented Golden Disc Awards three times, Gaon Chart Music Awards six times, and Asia Artist Awards six times.
 He regularly hosts the Dream Concert and the Asia Song Festival annual concerts.

 Early life

 Leeteuk was born on July 1, 1983, as the second child of Park Yong-in and Yoo Suk-yeong.
 His elder sister, Park In-young, is a singer and an actress.
 His parents divorced in 1998.
-He has spoken about his parents' relationship publicly on several variety shows.
+He has spoken about his parents' relationship publicly on several television shows.
 He attended Chungwoon University and graduated with a bachelor's degree.
 He is also an alumnus of Gachon University.

 Career

 2000–2005: Pre-debut

 When Leeteuk traveled to Apgujeong-dong to sightsee in early 2000, a talent scout approached him and recommended he audition for SM Entertainment's Starlight Casting System.
 After several test recordings and performances, he signed with SM Entertainment and became a trainee.
 In the same year, he appeared as an extra in the drama All About Eve which aired on MBC TV, and briefly modelled for Pepsi in 2002.
 In 2003, he was put into the five-member boyband Smile with future bandmate Donghae, which aimed to rival the group TVXQ.
 The project was dropped, and they were put into the rotational group Super Junior along with ten other boys.
 Being older than the other trainees, Leeteuk became the group's leader.

 Leeteuk has explained that he uses a stage name because of his desire to have a name with the same effects as Kangta, and to prevent confusion between veteran actress Park Jung-soo and himself.
 His stage name Leeteuk, means "special".
 He previously rejected two of the stage names designated for him by his agency.
 The agency's then-chairman, Lee Soo-man, called him "a special child" and said the name Leeteuk suited him better.